Luo-Z13/Awesome-High-Resolution-Multimodal-LLMs/README.md

 # <p align=center>`Awesome High-Resolution Multimodal-LLMs`</p>

-:star2:**A collection of papers on Multimodal Large Language Models (MLLMs) specifically designed for efficiently processing high-resolution or large-size images.**
+:star2:**A collection of papers on Multimodal Large Language Models (MLLMs) specifically designed for efficiently processing high-resolution or large-size images.
+You are welcome to give an issue or PR!**

 ## 📢 Latest Updates
 :fire::fire::fire: Last Updated on 2024.07.25 :fire::fire::fire: